Do you find your clients can’t afford you?

 There is a particular type of person who I feel most strongly called to work with and with whom I do my best work and get the best results.

-Typically, she is female and she’s struggling with her business.
+Typically, she’s female and she’s struggling with her business.
 She started her business because she’s passionate about what she does, wants to make a difference through her work, and has unique gifts for helping others.
 But when it comes to getting clients she takes a hit and miss approach, doesn’t know what she doesn’t know, and often gives up too quickly because she doesn’t see instant results.
 Or she spends too much time plugging away at marketing that isn’t yielding any real results.

-Can you imagine what this has done to her sense of confidence and self-esteem?
 How much of a fraud she feels like when people ask her how the business is going?
-Not to mention the effect on her financial life.
+Not to mention the effect on her financial life because she’s constantly dipping into savings to get by.

 And very often she doesn’t get the help she needs until it’s really truly crunch time.

-So by the time she comes across my “Get More Clients Saying Yes!” course, she has often got to the bottom of her savings pot, or has racked up credit card debt on a whole library of online trainings – often on topics that are *way* too advanced for where her business is right now.
+So by the time she comes across my Get More Clients Saying Yes! course, she has often got to the bottom of her savings pot, or has racked up credit card debt on a whole library of online trainings – often teaching strategies that are *way* too advanced for where her business is right now.
 She might have a partner who tolerates her “hobby” but doesn’t take it seriously enough to let her spend any of the family money learning the skills she really needs if she’s going to make the difference that her soul is yearning for.
-Worse, her confidence is likely at rock bottom and she’s started to question whether she really ever could make this work – even though she sees that others seem to have success doing what she does.
+Worse, her confidence is likely at rock bottom and she’s started to doubt whether she really ever could make this work – even though she sees that others seem to have success doing what she does.

 So what do you think I hear, over and over at this time of year when my “Get More Clients Saying Yes!” course is open for enrolment?